Does Net Promoter Score Work for B2B Companies? You Bet It Does!

 In B2B, it’s far more common for customers and clients to experiment with a number of different products and services from different companies.
 And that’s mostly because business to business companies have a certain list of mandatory requirements, such as certifications, security guarantees and so on.
 After all, B2B is all about results, and there’s no better way to produce better results than to experiment with different vendors.

 This means that your customers can be a useful source not just of feedback on your product or service, but of ideas that can help you overcome your competitors.

 If your clients and customers have used a variety of competing products and services, they can often tap into their experience to tell you where your offering excels, where it’s lacking and how it can best improve to outperform the competition.

 It’s easy to miss out on opportunities to innovate when you’re stuck inside the “bubble” of your company’s daily operations.
 Tap into the knowledge of your customers and you could discover great ideas for new features, improvements, and enhancements to your product or service.

 Is your B2B company using NPS effectively?

-From deeper, more actionable feedback to the statistical accuracy made possible by a higher response rate, using Net Promoter Score to survey your B2B customers has a wide range of benefits for your business.
+From deeper, more actionable feedback to the statistical accuracy made possible by a higher response rate, using Net Promoter Score to survey your B2B customers has a wide range of benefits.